About Rottnest Island Authority

 The department is led by Director General Mark Webb PSM.
 The department has a strong emphasis on improving Western Australia’s natural attractions as key tourism assets, and creating opportunities for private sector investment and partnerships while conserving environmental values.

 Mr Jason Banks is the Executive Director of the Rottnest Island Authority.
-The Executive Director is supported by Directors with responsibility for Visitor Services; Marketing and Events; Contracts and Planning; Business Services; Infrastructure; Major Projects; Environment, Heritage and Parks and Executive Services.
+The Executive Director is supported by Directors with responsibility for Visitor Services; Marketing and Events; Contracts and Planning; Corporate Services; Infrastructure; Major Projects; Environment, Heritage and Parks and Executive Services.

 Board of Management